top of page

 CX: I agree strongly with the quote "the best camera is the one on you".
 Equipment in this day and age shouldn't be what is stopping you from creating images.
 Even phones are able to make stunning images.
 I also believe that it’s the vision of the creator of the picture that makes it unique and amazing and not the gear.
 I guess just go and get your gear out and just go shoot!
 Don't be afraid even if you don't get many keepers, just keep on shooting!

-TPL: What characteristics do you think you need to become a photographer?
+TPL: What characteristics do you think you need to become a better photographer?
 What’s your tips or advice for someone in your genre?

 CX: I would think someone who is attentive to details or just observant in general.
 There are always a lot happening on the streets and it is up to us to spot the interesting story that is unfolding.
 I guess just shoot first chimp later.
 If you think something is interesting or aesthetically pleasing, just snap a photo of it first!